 Report highlights governments’ restrictions on freedom of expression during pandemic

 The COVID-19 pandemic has presented numerous challenges to the global development community.
 In addition to the direct public health effects, there are also spillover effects, such as an increase in household waste, an increase in instances of hunger, and adverse mental health effects from isolation.
 Equally concerning is the negative impact on freedom of speech.
-A new report, Freedom of Expressing during COVID-19 (PDF, 1.1 MB), highlights how governments in 20 countries have restricted media organizations’ rights and curtailed freedom of speech during the pandemic.
+A new report, Freedom of Expression during COVID-19 (PDF, 1.1 MB), highlights how governments in 20 countries have restricted media organizations’ rights and curtailed freedom of speech during the pandemic.

 The Law Library of Congress produced the report at IREX’s request, and we are pleased to share it here.